Salem Radio Network News Thursday, October 23, 2025

 China claims almost the entire South China Sea, overlapping the exclusive economic zones of Brunei, Indonesia, Malaysia, the Philippines and Vietnam.
 Unresolved disputes have festered for years over ownership of various islands and features.

-U.S. Secretary of State Marco Rubio, South Korean Foreign Minister Cho Hyun and Japanese Foreign Minister Iwaya Takeshi met in New York and also discussed the three countries’ continued commitment to ending North Korea’s nuclear programme, their joint statement said.
+U.S. Secretary of State Marco Rubio, South Korean Foreign Minister Cho Hyun and Japanese Foreign Minister Iwaya Takeshi met in New York on Monday and also discussed the three countries’ continued commitment to ending North Korea’s nuclear programme, their joint statement said.

 Previous